resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 "What's a key pair?"
 I hear you not ask.

-Ok way back when, in the olden days, if I borrowed a lot of money from you and then relocated to a remote city, how would I know that the man in front of me claiming to be your emissary, now here to collect your cash for you, was the correct person?
+Ok way back when, in the olden days, say when Greece ruled the known universe, and say you were a wealthy merchant named Pem, lets agree that I borrowed a lot of money from you and then relocated to a remote city.

+How would I know that the man in front of me claiming to be your emissary, now here to collect your cash for you, was the correct person?

 And the answer used by some was ingenious.
-We’d break a clay seal in half.
+We’d take a clay seal and break it in half.
 I’d take half, you’d keep half.
 Your emissary would hand me the half of the seal that you’d given me and if it matched mine I’d hand the cash over.
 Obviously there is quite a lot of trust in the system.
 And you’d want to keep your half of the seal private: under lock and key.
 Me?
 Meh, not so much.